WHO WE ARE:

 Since our inception, this work has steadily expanded to include thousands of young people each year in a variety of programs that include schools, leadership development trainings, sports programs, group homes, and youth centers, as well as various other mentoring initiatives – all designed for providing love, education, and character formation.
 Our Head Office is centrally located in our operational context (Kampala, Uganda), and our programs are all locally led by East Africans.
-With around 250 full-time staff, and a volunteer network of hundreds more, Tim Kreutter (a Ugandan, who has lived in this region his whole life) continues to serve as the overall director.
+With around 250 full-time staff, and a massive network of 1,000+ volunteers, Tim Kreutter (a Ugandan/American dual citizen, who has lived in this region his whole life) continues to serve as the overall director.

 Because so many of our young people have come from broken homes or lacked strong family support – we have taken on an organizational culture that can best be described as a big “family of friends.”
 And, this means we see relationships as primary and tasks as secondary.
 In other words – what we do flows out of who we are.